The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Conclusion

 \section{Conclusion}

 In this study, we used the Bayesian inference-based SED fitting tool \texttt{Prospector} to analyze the photometric and emission line data of the LzLCS galaxy sample.
 We explored a suite of physical models with varying assumptions about dust attenuation, star formation history, and the fraction of runaway stars.
-Among these, the best-performing configuration for recovering the unobserved LyC flux employed a two-component dust model and a log-uniform prior between $10^{-2}$ and 0 for the fraction of runaway massive stars (\texttt{frac\_obrun}).
+Among these models, the best-performing configuration for recovering the unobserved LyC flux employed a two-component dust model and a uniform prior between 0 and 1 for the fraction of runaway massive stars ($f_\mathrm{scale}$).

-Our results yield a median inferred escape fraction of approximately 1\%, with some galaxies reaching values as high as 70\%, with the highest $f_\mathrm{esc}^\mathrm{LyC}$ stemming from the \texttt{d3lognod2} framework, with a different dust component for old and young stars and no diffuse dust.
-To test the robustness of our modelling framework, we conducted a parameter recovery test by generating mock observations—synthetic photometry and emission lines with added noise—and refitting them using \texttt{Prospector}.
-We find that the escape fraction is generally recovered within uncertainties.
-However, in cases where both the true escape fraction and dust optical depth are very low, the model systematically overpredicts $f_\mathrm{esc}^\mathrm{LyC}$.
-This suggests a shortcoming in the current implementation when neutral hydrogen alone, rather than together with dust, dominates the attenuation of ionizing photons.\\
+Our results yield a median inferred escape fraction of approximately 4\%, with some galaxies reaching values as high as 51\% and 26 galaxies exhibiting a cosmologically relevant $f_\mathrm{esc}^\mathrm{LyC} \gtrsim5\%$.
+To test the robustness of our modelling framework, we conducted a parameter recovery test by generating mock observations, synthetic photometry and emission lines with added noise and refitting them using \texttt{Prospector}.
+We find that the model systematically overpredicts $f_\mathrm{esc}^\mathrm{LyC}$, with the median absolute pull exceeding unity, indicating that the formal posterior uncertainties underestimate the true scatter in the downward direction.
+We therefore inflate the lower uncertainties by a factor of 1.5, after which the input values are recovered within $1\sigma$.
+This systematic overprediction is most pronounced at very low escape fractions and dust optical depths, suggesting a shortcoming in the current implementation when neutral hydrogen alone, rather than together with dust, dominates the attenuation of ionizing photons.\\

 A likely origin of this limitation lies in the nebular emission modelling used in \texttt{Prospector}, which interpolates from a fixed \texttt{Cloudy}-based grid generated for a specific IMF and ionizing spectrum.
 The grid assumes ionization-bounded regions only, thereby trapping all ionizing photons within the nebular component and disallowing any escape.
 This constraint is particularly problematic when modelling LyC leakage through density-bounded channels.